Luis96920/wonderland-prompt/README.md

 We used Socket.io for our web-socket implementation.
 We used Svelte for our frontend, Tailwind because CSS sucks.
 We decided not to use a database, and store all memory locally.

-However, we log every single user action, ip, and image generated to a file.
-Over the course of the past few hours since we've lost, more than 20 people have generated over 200 unique images together.

 ## Getting Started